3YY3/chordgun_eMod/README.md

 # Work still in progress

 # Description
-This is a modified version of Chordgun script based on the implementation by reaper-sid (https://github.com/reaper-sid/ChordGun/blob/release/ChordGun/pkg/pandabot_ChordGun.lua)
+This is a modified version of [reaper-sid's Chordgun script](https://github.com/reaper-sid/ChordGun)

 Besides changes made to the original pandabot's script by reaper-sid (such as midi text events with key changes and chords, and buttons for saving the key and switching the notes off) I made several modifications.